bruceminanga/bruceminanga/README.md

 ### Hi there, I'm Bruce 👋

 - 🌱 Whoami?
 DEVSECOPS, Telegram-Bot Developer, Python Web Developer.
-- ⚡ Fun_facts: To all of my forked projects, I have also contributed to them.
-I do write notes on github
 - 🛠 Favourite_tools = neovim, fedora-sway, podman, pipenv
 - 🔥 Also find me on hackerrank 👉 https://www.hackerrank.com/bruceminanga
 - 👨‍🏭 All my working projects end with __. **Plus also i have tried my best to explain everything on my projects even newbies could learn something from them.
 Feel free to ask questions on the open discussions.**